-Statute requires that, for any assessment year in which a taxpayer does not submit payment of ESA liability and any late payment penalty due in full by October 15, the

-Department of Treasury rescind the EMPP exemption on that parcel(s).
-The Department must rescind the exemption no later than the first Monday in December for the assessment year.
+Statute requires that, for any assessment year in which a taxpayer does not submit payment of ESA liability and any late payment penalty due in full by April 15th of the year immediately following the assessment year, the Department of Treasury rescind the EMPP exemption on that parcel(s).
+The Department must rescind the exemption no later than the first Monday in June following the April 15th deadline.